kleister/kleister-api/README.md

 Make sure you have a working Go environment, for further reference or a guide take a look at the [install instructions](http://golang.org/doc/install.html).
-As this project relies on vendoring of the dependencies you have to use a Go version `>= 1.5`
+As this project relies on vendoring of the dependencies and we are not exporting `GO15VENDOREXPERIMENT=1` within our makefile you have to use a Go version `>= 1.6`

 ```bash
 go get github.com/solderapp/solder